fachat/csa_ultracpu/CPLD/VIDEO.md

 There is no alternate character set bit in the attribute byte, only VIA CA2 is used as usual in the PET.
 After reading the character bit data, it is streamed out using the foreground colour (for 1-bits) and background colour (for the 0-bits) from the attribute byte.

-This is the Colour-PET video mode.
-To achieve it, the extended mode bit r33.2 must be set, and the attribute enable bit r25.6 must be 0.

 4. multicolour mode (partly VIC-II, partly VDC)